oemof/oemof-solph/docs/usage.rst

             return blocks.Transformer
    GROUPINGS = [constraint_grouping]

-This function can be passed in a list to :attr:`groupings` of :class:`oemof.solph.network.EnergySystem`.
+This function can be passed in a list to `groupings` of :class:`oemof.solph.network.energy_system.EnergySystem`.
 So that we end up with two groups, one with all Transformers and one with all Buses that are balanced.
 These groups are simply stored in a dictionary.
-There are some advanced functionalities to group two connected nodes with their connecting flow and others (see for example: :py:class:`~oemof.groupings.FlowsWithNodes`).
+There are some advanced functionalities to group two connected nodes with their connecting flow and others (see for example: FlowsWithNodes class in the oemof.network package).

 Using the Excel (csv) reader